skolouri/skolouri.github.io/_pages/about.md

 ## News
+- Congratulations to  Huy Tran and the team for acceptance of their paper,  "[Stereographic Spherical Sliced Wasserstein Distances](https://arxiv.org/pdf/2402.02345)," to ICML 2024.
+-Our collaborative paper on  "[A Collective AI via Lifelong Learning and Sharing at the Edge](https://www.nature.com/articles/s42256-024-00800-2)" is now published at Nature Machine Intelligence.
+- Congratulations to Ali Abbasi for acceptance of his paper, "[BrainWash - A Poisoning Attack to Forget in Continual Learning](https://openaccess.thecvf.com/content/CVPR2024/html/Abbasi_BrainWash_A_Poisoning_Attack_to_Forget_in_Continual_Learning_CVPR_2024_paper.html)" to CVPR 2024
-- Congratulations to my postdoctoral research assistant, Dr. Yikun Bai, for acceptance of [his paper](https://arxiv.org/pdf/2212.08049.pdf) at CVPR 2023.
+- Congratulations to Dr. Yikun Bai for acceptance of [his paper](https://arxiv.org/pdf/2212.08049.pdf) at CVPR 2023.
 - Congratulations to my students Zihao (Harry) Wu (CS Undergrad) and Huy Tran for acceptance of [their paper](https://arxiv.org/pdf/2210.14797.pdf) to IEEE ICASSP 2023.
 - Congratulations to my student Ali Abbasi for acceptance of [his paper](https://proceedings.mlr.press/v199/abbasi22a/abbasi22a.pdf) to the Proceedings of the Conference on Lifelong Learning Agents, 2022.
 - Our paper on "Generalized Sliced Probability Metrics'' received the Best Paper Award from [IEEE ICASSP 2022](https://2022.ieeeicassp.org/view_paper.php?PaperNum=3608) - May 27, 2022
 - Our Machine Learning Seminars are now available on [YouTube!](https://www.youtube.com/watch?v=bJu17UlYhc4&list=PLExMLJgvoXpizhYU-phqbTFiRNNkICJ_L&index=1) - Feb 20, 2022
 - I gave a talk at the One World Seminar on the Mathematics of Machine Learning focused on "Wasserstein Embeddings." ([Video](https://www.youtube.com/watch?v=xs9uibPODGk)) - Nov 24, 2021.